 For those with more time in Scotland available, you may also be interested in checking out this guide to the Top 20 Best Castles in Scotland.
 Or may want to consider spending a night in a Scottish Castle.

 And those of you with more than a week to explore the UK’s northern-most gem should definitely check out this guide to spending 10 days in Scotland!

 Have some thoughts or feedback?
-Please share it in the comments below; I am always looking to improve the experience for my readers!
+Please share it in the comments below; We’re always looking to improve the experience for our readers!